DoxDevOps/emasterCardShellScript/README.md

 The script can setup a new site or an existing one.

--- For a new site, the script creates all dirs and clones all relevant code into these dir -- For an existing site, the script simply checkouts the latest tag
+1. For a new site, the script clones relevant code into system dirs
+2. For an existing site, the script simply checkouts the latest tag